5675sp/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 Set the Driverless AI License Key as a temporary environment variable.

 **Note**: If you don't have a license, you can obtain one through our [21-day trial license](https://www.h2o.ai/try-driverless-ai/) option.
-Through the [21-day trial license](https://www.h2o.ai/try-driverless-ai/) option, you will be able to obtain a temporary **Driverless AI License Key** necessary for this tutorial.
+Through the [21-day trial license](https://www.h2o.ai/try-driverless-ai/) option, you will be able to obtain a temporary **Driverless AI License Key** necessary for this tutorial:

 ```bash
 # Set Driverless AI License Key